The Friends of Thomas Plume’s Library

 In the summer we have an outing to a place of particular interest, often to a library to which the public have only have limited access, if ever.
 In this way we have visited the libraries of Hatfield House, Rochester Cathedral, Magdalene and Christ’s Colleges, Cambridge, the Getty Library in Buckinghamshire, and the Founder’s Library in the Fitzwilliam Museum at Cambridge.

-Secondly, the Friends of Thomas Plume’s Library History Prize totalling £50, is awarded for the best pieces of work by Plume School pupils in year 8.
+The Friends of Thomas Plume’s Library History Prize totalling £50, is awarded for the best pieces of work by Plume School pupils in year 8.
 The overall winner receives £20 and a plaque and his or her name is entered on a shield.
 Three runners-up get £10 each.
 This prize has led to over 250 13-14 year-olds visiting the Library in each year.
 We receive many positive comments regarding the library from the pupils and the staff who accompany them.
 The teachers comment that this is clearly a beneficial experience for many of them.

 By joining the Friends of the Library, you will be materially assisting the continuation, and, indeed, the continuing development, of this very rare survival of the seventeenth century for the benefit of future generations.